-This topic describes some specific performance-related areas that are particularly important to consider for cloud-based solutions, compared to on-premises solutions.
+This topic describes specific performance-related areas that are particularly important to consider for cloud-based solutions, compared to on-premises solutions.

 The purpose with a content delivery network or content distribution network (CDN) is to ensure high availability when serving content to visitors.
 CDN consists of a globally distributed network of proxy servers deployed in multiple data centers.
 CDNs deliver content from the fastest and closest server available.

 Proper site warmup is crucial for cloud-based environments.
 Since a node may be brought out for maintenance at any time, and then put back in during peak hours, a node that gets a full share of traffic without being warmed up first will cause response-time spikes and increasing risk of outages.
+The warmup feature automatically starts up and initializes a web application, to ready the server and data caches.
+See Initialization.

 Cloud-based solutions are more likely to scale out the web servers rather than to scale them up.
 This means that each front-end node also contributes to a constant load to the database.
 In other words, if you go from two front-end servers (a typical on-premises setup) to four front-end servers, while keeping the total throughput the same, the load on the database server increases.